 Prioritize Your Rent

+Ask your bank or credit card lender for a hardship agreement if your unemployment benefits don’t cover all your bills.
 Many banks are no longer advertising COVID-19 relief programs, but they may still allow you to spread out or push back payments on a case-by-case basis.
-If you’re a homeowner affected by COVID-19 and your mortgage is federally backed or insured, you may be able to pause or reduce your payments for up to 360 days.

-You will be responsible for paying back any mortgage payments that you paused through forbearance.
+You will be responsible for paying back any mortgage payments that you paused during forbearance.

 Build Your Emergency Fund